FRAMEWORK

 4. 🌟 Don't Opt Yourself Out of Opportunities

-It's a well known saying that men apply for a job when they meet ~ 60% of the qualifications, whereas women & NB folk often only apply if they think they meet 100% of them.
-In Linkedin's Gender Insights Report, they noticed that women tend to screen themselves out of the conversation and end up applying to fewer jobs than men.
+It's a well-known saying that men apply for a job when they meet ~ 60% of the qualifications, whereas women & NB folk often only apply if they think they meet 100% of them.
+In LinkedIn's Gender Insights Report, they noticed that women tend to screen themselves out of the conversation and end up applying to fewer jobs than men.
 The takeaway: try to break the habit.

-“Take this as a cue to apply for that role you had been dreading or grab that next project at your workplace - try to step out of your comfort zone, however under prepared you might feel.
+“Take this as a cue to apply for that role you had been dreading or grab that next project at your workplace - try to step out of your comfort zone, however underprepared you might feel.

 Ask those seemingly ‘trivial’ questions, connect with your mentors, and break tasks into smaller action items."